+River water level boundary.

+This link is used when coupling a water level boundary in a river network to an inlet in the urban network.
+The user specifies the river boundary location through the use of a branch name and a chainage and the node ID of the inlet to be coupled.

+• Urban outlet to river.

-- MIKE 11 water level boundary.
-This link is used when coupling a water level boundary in MIKE 11 to an inlet in MIKE URBAN(MOUSE).
-The user specifies the MIKE 11 boundary location through the use of a branch name and a chainage and the node ID of the inlet to be coupled. - MIKE URBAN outlet to MIKE 11.
-The user selects the node ID of an outlet in the sewer network along with the MIKE 11 location.
-Note that the MIKE 11 location should not coincide with a water level boundary in the river network (use the previous link type in this case).
-The link should be located along a MIKE 11 branch. - MIKE URBAN pump to MIKE 11.
-The user selects a pump which discharges out of the sewer system along with a MIKE 11 location.
-This type of link is uni-directional i.e. only from MIKE URBAN(MOUSE) to MIKE 11. - MIKE URBAN weir to MIKE 11.
-The location is defined through the ID of the weir and a branch name along with a chainage in MIKE 11.
-This type of link is uni-directional i.e. only from MIKE URBAN(MOUSE) to MIKE 11.
+The user selects the node ID of an outlet in the urban network along with the river location.
+Note that the river location should not coincide with a water level boundary in the river network (use the previous link type in this case).
+The link should be located along a river branch.

+• Urban pump to river.

+The user selects a pump which discharges out of the urban system along with a river location.
+This type of link is uni-directional i.e. only from the urban network to the river.

+• Urban weir to river.

+The location is defined through the ID of the weir and a branch name along with a chainage in the river network.
+This type of link is uni-directional i.e. only from the urban network to the river.